 Fans, family, friends, and the city of Los Angeles bid farewell to Kobe and Gianna Bryant at a public memorial at Staples Center Monday.

-A five-time NBA champion, Bryant, 41, his 13-year-old daughter, Gianna, and seven others died Jan.
-26 after the helicopter they were in crashed in Calabasas.
+A five-time NBA champion, Bryant, 41, his 13-year-old daughter, Gianna, and seven others died in a Jan.
+26 helicopter crash in Calabasas.

 The memorial was opened by singer, Beyonce, with her rendition of songs, "XO" and "Halo."